dr-jpk/weather-forecast/final_report.md

 In the example code provided, a random forest regression model is used instead of a linear regression model.
 Random forest regression is a more flexible model that can handle non-linear relationships between the predictor variables and the target variable, and it can capture complex interactions between the variables.

 That being said, there are also other machine learning models that can be used for weather forecasting, such as neural networks, support vector machines, and time-series models like ARIMA and LSTM.
-The choice of model depends on the specific problem and data at hand, and it's important to evaluate different models and select the one that performs the best for the given task.
+The choice of model depends on the specific problem and data at hand, and it is important to evaluate different models and select the one that performs the best for the given task.

 Naive Bayes is a probabilistic algorithm that uses Bayes' theorem to calculate the probability of each class given a set of features.
 It assumes that the features are conditionally independent of each other given the class.
 Naive Bayes works well with high-dimensional data and is relatively computationally efficient.
 However, it makes the naive assumption of feature independence and may not perform well when this assumption is violated.

 Random Forest Classifier is an ensemble learning method that constructs multiple decision trees and combines their outputs to make predictions.
 It works well with complex, non-linear relationships between the features and the target variable.
-Random Forests are generally more accurate than Naive Bayes and are less susceptible to overfitting, but can be slower to train and may not perform well with highly imbalanced data.
+Random Forests are generally more accurate than Naive Bayes and are less susceptible to overfitting but can be slower to train and may not perform well with highly imbalanced data.

 Both Naive Bayes and Random Forest Classifier have their strengths and weaknesses, and the choice between them will depend on the specific characteristics of the data and the goals of the prediction task.
 In the given weather prediction task, Random Forest Classifier achieved higher accuracy and is therefore a good choice.

 We omitted trying the SARIMA model because:
-- we have several variables, but SARIMA can only use one such that we would loose information available for modeling
+- we have several variables, but SARIMA can only use one such that we would lose information available for modeling
 - SARIMA would have to be done for each location separately (again information loss)
 - weather might not be a "stationary time series" (e.g. extreme weather events, impact of climate changes, bush fires (humans)), such that SARIMA would not be applicable

-Instead we use time for trying other models first, that can make use of the whole information / all variables available to us.
+Instead, we use time for trying other models first, that can make use of the whole information / all variables available to us.

 ## Results

 ### Logistic Regression
 Logistic Regression is a linear statistical model well suited for binary classification.
 It is a simple model, but it is still able to give good results.
-To optimize the model, and get the best possible results I decided to use a grid search.
+To optimize the model and get the best possible results I decided to use a grid search.
 GridSearchCV performs an exhaustive search over a specified set of parameters chosen prior, on an estimator which in this case is the Logistic Regression model.

 The best parameters return by the grid were {'C': 1, 'solver': 'liblinear'}.